 Does your dog have any kind of chronic health condition?
-If so, Microbiome Restorative Therapy (MBRT) can provide a powerful solution.
+If so, a fecal transplant or Microbiome Restorative Therapy (MBRT) can provide a powerful solution.

 MBRT is a fancy way of saying fecal transplants.
 In fecal transplants, we transplant gut microorganisms from a healthy dog to a sick one.
 The goal is to restore the sick dog’s gut to a healthy state.